Just1truc/Argos/README.md

 cd client/
 ```

-The client side program is made using [**python3**](https://www.python.org/downloads/) and can easily be called in the installation script of another program by using a simple curl command.
+The client side program is made using [**python3**](https://www.python.org/downloads/).

+To start it you must have installed the dependencies.
+If you are too lazy to install them yourself, you can just use the *one_time* script present in client-side folders.

 The client side is using [**socket io**](https://socket.io/fr/) to connect with the server through web sockets.
 In case the server is not running, the program will try every 3 seconds to connect to the server until it's connected.